Saturday, July 26, 2025

 It is a driving game where players have to pick up and drop off passengers to their destination across Springfield, but the characters each have their own vehicle to be a core of the game.
 Road Rage's story involved Mr. Burns' schemes using radioactive buses to damage public.
 But the Simpson family would do anything to reverse his schemes.
 To do that, you must earn $1 million and unlock every character and area.

 There is also a GBA version that is a different story.
-Unlike the console versions, it was published by THQ and developed by Altron Corporation.
+Unlike the home console versions, it was published by THQ and developed by Altron Corporation.
 Though these companies became a different story, they became a solid pass that they were Kokopeli Digital Studios before they became THQ and their partnership with Altron became faithful to the era where they produce 5th generation era games.
 And sadly, the game has landed in a very awkward spot.

 After Road Rage was released, SEGA came along to sue the companies behind this game over patent infringement.
 The lawsuit shows that Road Rage became a carbon copy of Crazy Taxi by having a gameplay similar to it.
 It involved having the similar gameplay as Crazy Taxi from picking up and dropping off passengers to their destination.
 This led to a conduction of the SEGA of America v.
 Fox Interactive, et al. case, which was already settled before going to court, so EA ultimately called it quits and gave the companies a second wind.